top of page

 Yoga is for everyone, regardless of your flexibility, age, gender, level of experience etc.

 Wear something light and comfortable that you can move in.
 Fancy, expensive leggings are definitely not needed, comfort is key!

-As someone who has anxiety I know how daunting it can be to join an in-person class for the first time.
-I practiced yoga alone in my room for years before attending a 'real life' class as I thought classes would be really cliquey, that everyone would know each other, that I wouldn't be able to keep up with the teacher and would feel like I didn't belong.
-I couldn't have been more wrong!
+In the colder months you may want to wear layers and bring some cosy socks so that you're nice and warm as we slow things down at the end of our practice.

 I make a real effort to ensure that everyone feels welcome in my classes, regardless of level of experience or ability.
+As someone who has anxiety I know how daunting it can be to join an in-person class for the first time - I practiced yoga alone in my room for years before attending a 'real life' class!

 I like to keep my class sizes small (there's usually around 6ish people, and never more than 12 on a Monday and 8 on a Wednesday) so that it feels relaxed and friendly, and so everyone has lots of space around them.
 When you arrive, I'll always come over and say hello and ask how you are.
 If it's your first class, I'll explain where to put your mat, where the toilets are etc and make sure you feel comfortable.

 People usually start to arrive around 15 minutes before the class starts, and we normally have a bit of a chat about what people have been up to, the weather, all the good things!
 Everyone is very friendly and welcoming, especially if it's someone's first class.
 There's no pressure to chat beforehand if you don't want to, you can come in quietly and just relax on your mat for a few minutes before the class starts.